UnitTestStudio/unlearning/README.md

 ```

-### Parameters
+### Configuration Parameters
+Base Model

--  model_path: Path or identifier for the pretrained model.
+	•	base_model_path: Path or Hugging Face identifier for the pretrained model.
--  model_checkpoint: Checkpoint for the model.
--  model_type: Type of model (e.g., gpt2).
+	•	model_type: Type of model (e.g., gpt2).
--  dataset_size: Size of the dataset (e.g., 2k).
--  neurons_per_layer: Number of neurons per layer.
+	•	neurons_per_layer: Number of neurons per layer.
--  num_layers: Total number of layers in the model.
+	•	num_layers: Total number of layers in the model.
+Neural Probing
+	•	concept_definition: Path to the file containing a list of target words that define the concept.
+	•	tokens_input_path: Path to the input tokens file.
+	•	labels_input_path: Path to the input labels file.
+	•	target_label: The target label for probing.
+	•	activations_label: Label for the activations.
--  prune_ratio: Ratio of neurons to prune.
+	•	prune_ratio: Ratio of neurons to prune.
+Retraining
+	•	train_dataset_path: Path to the training dataset.
+	•	val_dataset_path: Path to the validation dataset.
+	•	num_train_epochs: Number of epochs for retraining.
+	•	weight_decay: Weight decay for the optimizer.
+	•	batch_size: Batch size for training.
+Testing
--  test_prompts: List of prompts for testing the model.
+	•	test_prompts: List of prompts for testing the model.

 ## Directory Structure